ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     time
       Specifies the estimated execution time in minutes.
-Time is 1 through 4 decimal numbers.
+The value is 1 through 4 decimal numbers.
 For example, code 30 for 30 minutes.
 If you omit a time subparameter and a TIME parameter on the JES2 /\*JOBPARM statement, JES2 uses an installation default specified at initialization.
 If job execution exceeds the time, JES2 sends a message to the operator.

       | **required**: False